mrstefangrimm/WebToc/README.md

 # WebToc
 A online directory for Web services.
+Just playing around.

-The first version will have a hard-coded directory for the projects [opteamate](https://github.com/mrstefangrimm/opteamate) and [Phaso](https://github.com/mrstefangrimm/Phaso).
+The first version, if ever made, will have a hard-coded directory for the [opteamate](https://github.com/mrstefangrimm/opteamate) and [Phaso](https://github.com/mrstefangrimm/Phaso) projects.
-Plans to extend it and use a database are not yet made.